Water Quality Check Up

 In Baltimore County, streams, rivers, lakes, inlets, shorelines and other surface waters receive a check up from the Department of Environmental Protection and Sustainability (EPS).
 EPS is charged with the task of assessing and maintaining the water quality in local streams.
 Just like a check list that the doctor may use during your annual physical, the waterways are evaluated for a particular set of physical, chemical and biological conditions.

 Those three factors are evaluated using methods and frequency that help provide a picture of the waterway’s health and give EPS an opportunity to identify trends.
-This helps to answer questions about whether the waterway’s health is improving, remaining consistent, or deteriorating.
+This helps to answer questions about whether the waterway’s health is improving, remaining consistent or deteriorating.
+View the Water Quality Dashboard, which displays waterway monitoring results collected routinely by the Department of Environmental Protection and Sustainability.

 Physical Stream Habitat